SpaceOso/Job-Board/front-end/routes.md

 * will handle individual job post requests

 #/register
-* will handle user registration
+* will handle employee registration
 * will also handle company creation

-#/user
+#/employee
 * should handle all auth issues
     * like login in
-    * and checking url ID with user id
+    * and checking url ID with employee id

 #/employer
 * should handle all job CRUD operations